Skip navigation

 In addition to the base rate increase, there should be supplementary payments paid to people with disability and illness and single parents that reflect the additional costs they face.
 Commonwealth Rent Assistance should also be more than doubled to reflect rents paid by people on low incomes.

 The second most common payment is Commonwealth Rent Assistance, which is a payment available to people receiving income support who rent privately or live in community housing.
 Just 33% of people on JobSeeker receive Commonwealth Rent Assistance.
-With an increase from 20 March 2024, the maximum rate of this payment is $94 per week for a single person.
-However, to receive this, you must pay more than twice that amount ($198pw) in rent.
+With an increase from 20 Sep 2024, the maximum rate of this payment is $105.60 per week for a single person.
+However, to receive this, you must pay more than twice that amount ($215.30) in rent.

 Ensuring income support payments are adequate to cover the basics will not act as a disincentive to employment.